guardian/recipes-backend/scripts/2025-10-22-Spike-migration-templates/README.md

 - This could be fixed with a third shot where the LLM confirms the diff is acceptable this time around.
 - After putting the LLM calls in a loop, I get 4 invalid recipe templates out of 50, all of which genuinely need human review as the source recipe is wrong.
 - Pushing it to 100 recipes, only 6 total recipes are invalid, all of which need human review.
 This getting pretty solid.

+# 2025-11-04
+- Added cost calculation to the script.
+We're at about $0.05 per recipe, total cost of migration is around $300 for 7k recipes.
+This probably needs to be doubled or tripled as I doubt we'll one-shot the migration.
+- Found a bug where the LLM wasn't returning the same number of ingredient as the input.
+You cheeky thing.
+We just need to avoid crashing as the LLM-in-a-loop will see it in the diff and fix it.